satob/SaveScreenshotToOneDrive/README.md

   - Set the FQDN of OneDrive to `$ResourceId`.
   - Set the client secret to `$AppKey`.
 - Run `SaveScreenshotToOneDrive.ps1`.
+- Right-click the task tray icon and select `Exit` to stop capture.

 # Run from task scheduler